ssemandaowen/vector-library/README.md

 The `Vec2D` class is a versatile 2D vector implementation in JavaScript, providing essential vector operations and additional functionalities.
 ## Installation
-Try to include the imports by
+Try to import the module by the import keyword to access the class in the --Vec2D.js

 ```
 import Vec2D from '/path/to/Vec2D.js';